adamhatton/quizle/README.md

 This work enabled me to see that importance was greater than viability so it was likely that I wouldn't be able to implement everything so at this point I decided to deprioritise the 'like' functionality, and this is reflected in the User Story importance rating.
 However, during development I managed to implement certain features quicker than anticipated which gave me the time to implement 'like' functionality.
 Not only this, I was also able to implement an Epic that I had not originally considered, which was the ability for users to add comments.

-The feasibility matrix can also be seen in the associated excel document, on the tab named 'Feasibility Matrix': TO INPUT
+The feasibility matrix can also be seen in the [associated excel document](docs/project/user-stories-and-feature-prep.xlsx), on the tab named 'Feasibility Matrix'.

 ### Epics and User Stories